wp-statistics/wp-statistics/readme.txt

 This is primarily a maintenance release with updates to various libraries and bug fixes, note that Google Maps is no longer supported.

 == Changelog ==
+= 10.3 =
+* Release Date: TBD
+* Fixed: Pop up country information on the map dashboard widget will now stay on the WordPress dashboard menus.

 = 10.2 =
 * Release Date: August 2, 2016
 * Added: Support for use page id in Get_Historical_Data function.